Iljaz Çeço

 Iljaz Çeço (born 3 January 1947) is an Albanian retired football player and club director.

 Club career

 The midfielder made his senior debut for Traktori Lushnja on 13 January 1962 against Korabi, aged only 15 and spent the rest of his playing career at Dinamo Tirana, except for one season at 17 Nëntori Tirana.

 International career

 Çeço is the youngest footballer to ever play for Albania's national team.
-At only 17, he was launched by Zyber Konçi in a friendly against Algeria on October 11, 1964, finished in a 1-1 draw.
+At only 17, he was launched by Zyber Konçi in a friendly against Algeria on October 11, 1964, that finished in a 1–1 draw.
 He earned a total of 8 caps, scoring no goals.
 His final international was a November 1971 European Championship qualification match against Turkey.